 Perhaps it's because medieval life comes alive in its cobbled alleys.
 The ramparts are intact — complete with arrow slits.
-The fish tanks next to the water fountains still evoke the days when marauding armies would besiege the town, and the townspeople would survive on the grain in its lofts and the trout in its tanks.
+Half-timbered buildings show old-time lofts with warehouse doors and pulleys on top for hoisting (the lofts were once filled with a year's supply of grain so the town could survive any siege).
 The Night Watchman stokes his lamp and walks wide-eyed tourists through the back lanes telling stories of hot oil and great plagues.
 The monastery garden still has its medicinal herbs.
 And the Medieval Crime and Punishment Museum shows graphically how people were disciplined back when life was nasty, brutish, and short.

-On a recent visit, I finally realized why I like Rothenburg so much.
-In spite of its schneeballs, obnoxious tour groups, and Christmas trinkets, it is a community of real characters.
+On one visit, I finally realized why I like Rothenburg so much.
+In spite of its Schneeballen, constant tour groups, and Christmas trinkets, it is a community of real characters.
 And a small enough community where all the characters know each other.

-Norry — the man whose guesthouse was so creepy and whose moustache was so droopy that I had to sing the Addams' Family theme song with each visit — invented a cross between a trombone and a saxophone that he calls a Norryphone.
+Norry — the man whose guesthouse was so old and moustache so droopy that the Addams' Family theme song would get stuck in my head with each visit — invented a cross between a trombone and a saxophone that he calls a Norryphone.
 Now with each visit I boogie on his honky-tonk piano while Norry improvises.

 On my last evening in town, everyone seemed to be at Mario's.
-Hermann the German — holding court with his table of American travelers there for the English Conversation Club — gave me a tiny business card that said: "If I had some of your business I could afford a bigger card."
-I was enjoying a beer with Henni.
 Norry was playing chess with Martin, the potter at the next table.

-I told Henni of a wonderful new hotel I found run by Herr Hocher (Hotel Spitzweg).
-I tell her he reminds me of the Wizard of Oz enjoying a relaxed retirement.
-She concurs and marvels at how I am able to uncover the characters of the town.
+I told Mario of a wonderful hotel I'd just found, run by a man who reminds me of the Wizard of Oz enjoying a relaxed retirement.
+He concurred and marveled at how I am able to uncover the characters of the town.

 I marvel at — in Rothenburg — how easy that is.
 As a guidebook writer, my challenge is to help travelers connect with real people.
 As I get to return year after year, it's easier for me.
 For travelers, the challenge is to find places where you can be a part of a quirky yet lovable community…if only for a short visit.
 Rothenberg is a good place to start.